-The video is a first introduction to epilepsy and we plan to develop it into a series of educational stories, specially suited to young children.
-Together with the video, we are creating a teachers’ pack to help educators to use the tool in the classroom.
+Our plan is to develop a series of educational stories, specially suited to young children.
+Together with the videos, we are creating a teachers’ pack to help educators to use the tool in the classroom.
 First up is a page to colour in but, very soon, we will have other materials available.

 It’s also an animal that people find fascinating, graceful and beautiful.

 We hope that you will enjoy meeting Campi and his friends.